-The TSE Service client object exposes the following properties:
+The TSE Service client obi iect exposes s the following properties: 1110 102 001 1100 Otionic OD jour onpour 9 proportios.

 Property Returns Description tse service mode Returns the TSE Service mode.
 The mode returned is the TSE Service node is running in.
-This is one of: FREE_RUNNING , LEADER , OT FOLLOWER . tse service state This returns the TSE Service node state.
+This is one of: free_running, leader, or follower. tse service This returns the TSE Service node state.
 As the system starts up, it goes through a series of states.
-The state returned is the state the TSE Service node is in when it is queried.
-When the state returned is RUNNING you can execute your code.
+The state returned is the state the TSE Service node is in when it is queried. state When the state returned is RUNNING you can execute your code.
 For a full list of the states, s ee the Python help files. tse service_log Returns a string with the TSE Service Log.
 This is the same TSE Service output that is sent to the console or file.

-When the the Mode of each node is correct and the state is RUNNING, the system is ready to run experiments.
+When the Mode of each node is correct and the state is RUNNING, the system is ready to run experiments.